scaleoutsean/awesome-solidfire/README.md

   - Supports various 3rd party x86_64 servers
   - [Documentation](https://docs.netapp.com/us-en/element-software/index.html)
   - Ansible deployment scripts for eSDS: `nar_solidfire*` scripts [such as this one](https://github.com/NetApp/ansible/tree/master/nar_solidfire_sds_install).
 For non-eSDS (SolidFire appliances), you can use standard Element SW modules

-### NetApp HCI

-- NetApp HCI (NetApp HCI compute nodes connected via iSCSI to NetApp HCI storage nodes - some call it "disaggregated HCI" or dHCI)
-  - End of Sale was announced in Q1/CY21 and happened in Q2/CY22
-  - Support continues to be available until EOS + 5Y.
-Please refer to the official NetApp Support site for details

 ## Why SolidFire